andrei-k/go-playground/dining-philosophers/README.md

 2. Each philosopher should eat only 3 times.

 3. The philosophers pick up the chopsticks in any order.
+(Not done)

 4. In order to eat, a philosopher must get permission from a **host** which executes in its own goroutine.